This post was originally published on March 27, 2022, and updated on March 11, 2023.

 Your mission: discover the secret entrance and recite the password.
 Only then can you enter the world of espionage that awaits at the Safe House.

-This famed Milwaukee spy-themed restaurant and bar has kept patrons on their toes since 1966.
-Full of authentic spy artifacts, ostentatious historical and pop culture references, and lots of secrets to be discovered, plan to spend some time there.
+This famed and unique Milwaukee spy-themed restaurant and bar has kept patrons on their toes since 1966.
+Full of authentic spy artifacts, ostentatious historical and pop culture references, and many secrets to be discovered, plan to spend some time there.

 Come early for a more family-friendly experience.
 The food menu has plenty of options for your younger spies.
 And it’s generally less crowded, so your junior 007’s can explore to their hearts’ content.
 Stop by later for themed cocktails and a more raucous experience.

-And no matter what your age is, the scavenger hunt around the restaurant is sure to keep you entertained.
+And no matter your age, the scavenger hunt around the restaurant will surely keep you entertained.

 Pro Tip: There are many ways to exit when you’re ready to leave.
 Some are more obvious, and some ways of escaping the quarters require a little more thought than just phoning it in (hint: check out the phone booth).